Iteratively regularized landweber iteration method: Convergence analysis via H\"older Stability: Convergence and convergence rates

-\item $F$ has a Fr\'echet derivative $F'(\cdot)$ and it satisfies the local estimate, i.e. there exist a positive constant $L$ such that \item $F'(\cdot)$ satisfies the condition, i.e. $\|F'(u)\| \leq \hat{L}$ for all $u \in B$ for some positive constant $\hat{L}$. \item $F$ is weakly sequentially closed.
+\item $F$ has a Fr\'echet derivative $F'(\cdot)$ and it satisfies the following local estimate where $L>0$ is a constant. \item $F'(\cdot)$ satisfies the boundedness condition, i.e. $\|F'(u)\| \leq \hat{L}$ for all $u \in B$ for some positive constant $\hat{L}$. \item $F$ is weakly sequentially closed.